 On the other hand, in regions where TYA is widely recognised and people have opportunities to see various TYA works from all over the world at festivals, the theme of ‘TYA of Asia’ is often discussed and more people are interested in collaboration and creative exchange with other Asian regions.

-In 2016, ricca ricca*festa launched Asian TYA Network Programme in partnership with the Japan Foundation Asia Center to further connect TYA professionals from Asia, especially South East Asian regions.
-Last year 17 professionals were invited to ricca ricca*festa to discuss the current situation and issues of TYA in the regions, and to network with other festival participants.
-After the festival, research visits were organised to visit Singapore, Kuala Lumpur and Cambodia, for meeting more professionals and thinking about TYA in Asia.
+In 2016, ricca ricca*festa launched Asian TYA Network Programme (co-hosted in 2016/2017 and supported in 2018 by the Japan Foundation Asia Center) and has worked to further connect TYA professionals from Asia, especially South East Asian regions.
+Every year the programme invites TYA professionals from Southeast Asia to discuss the current situation and issues of TYA in the regions, and to network with other festival participants.
+The programme has also organised several research visits to Singapore, Kuala Lumpur, Cambodia and Myanmar to meet more professionals and think about TYA in Asia.
+The activities of the network are now spreading around Southeast Asia.

 Asian TYA Network Programme aims to deliver high quality contemporary performing arts and continues to work on the development of TYA in Asia by establishing long-term partnerships across countries and regions through networking and discussion with Asian TYA professionals.